 - the need for training and education and other services promoting integration.

 The assessment includes evaluating the immigrant’s goals and wishes, previous education, work history, language skills, work ability and operating capacity insofar it influences their preparedness for employment and integration, and other factors that have a significant effect on employment and integration.
-The multi-sectoral assessment also includes evaluating needs pertaining to social services, healthcare and rehabilitation.
+If the wellbeing services county participates in assessments of skills and service needs related to integration, the needs of health and social services can also be assessed provisionally.

 - The employment authority conducts the assessment of service needs related to skills and integration for immigrants who are unemployed jobseekers.